ferretj/ferretj.github.io/_posts/2018-01-22-temporal-ensembling.markdown

 This is called self-ensembling.

+In practice it means that they compare the network current outputs (post-softmax) to a weighted sum of all its previous outputs.
+These outputs are gathered during training : in an epoch, each input is seen once and every output is memorized to serve as comparison later.

 <div style="text-align:center"><img src="/resources/temporal-ensembling/schema.png" alt="" width="1200"/></div>

-In practice it means that they compare the network outputs (post-softmax) to a weighted sum of all its previous outputs.
-These temporal outputs are gathered during training, on each and every epoch.
-Simple, right ?
+Why does it work ?
+To make good use of unlabeled samples, one needs to have a proxy for the true label.
+It does not need to be a 100% faithful reflection of the label since its function is to guide the network in the right direction.
+If you pause the training process and consider the current prediction, it is very likely that an ensemble of all previous predictions is more accurate and hints towards the true label.
+Hence, the self-ensemble serves as a handy label proxy.

 To make the ensembled predictions more diverse, they augment the inputs using gaussian noise, and add dropout regularization.
 Doing that, they give an incentive to the network not to completely shift its prediction for a slightly different version of the same input, which is a desirable property anyway !
-To put it another way, it helps the network learn noise-invariant features.
+To put it another way, injecting noise helps the network learn noise-invariant features.

 Since they use dropout, their ensemble can be seen as an implicit mix of the predictions of all sub-networks they leveraged dropping neurons randomly in the network.